Richard-Burns/SimpleMixer/README.md

 - presets for toxes and post fx media
 - Fix Warpa so it uses the same UIKit as SimpleMixer

+###### 1.3.5

+Bug Fixes

+- Fixed drop down menus for blend modes in new touch builds for the mixer
+- Fixed The asset browser thumbnails being too small when using large numbers of toxes/movies.

 ###### 1.3.4

 New Features